stallinfo/fridgescope/README.md

 ```
 $ rails server
 ```
+## Smartphone
+For smartphone code, please find out in "smartphonecode" folder.

-For more information, please contact SBS Information System
+For more information, please contact SBS Information System.